vultr/vultr-cli/README.md

 ##### Create a DNS Domain
 `vultr-cli dns domain create --domain <domain-name> --ip <ip-address>`

+##### Example vultr-cli.yaml file
+`api-key: MYKEY`

+##### Utilizing the config flag
+The config flag can be used to specify the vultr-cli.yaml file path when it's outside the default location.
+If the file has the api-key defined, the CLI will use the vultr-cli.yaml config, otherwise it will default to reading the environment variable for the api key.

+`vultr-cli instance list --config /Users/myuser/vultr-cli.yaml`

 ## Contributing
 Feel free to send pull requests our way!
 Please see the [contributing guidelines](CONTRIBUTING.md).